HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/ReplacePortalLDAP.md

 ## Introduction

-This guide provides a comprehensive step-by-step approach to replace Portal's LDAP
+This guide provides a comprehensive step-by-step approach to replace an LDAP server configuration setting in HCL DX.

 1. Generating a complete XML export of system with the current LDAP
 2. Listing all your Virtual Portals